ggabrao/business-card-generator/README.md

 - The app should be created with HTML, CSS and Javascript;
 - The CSS and javascript should be embedded in the html file;
 - The app should be styled with tailwindcss;
-- Enable the application to use portuguese special characters and accents;
+- Enable the application to use portuguese special characters;

 //First act
 - At first, there should only be a title and a switch with two buttons so that the user can choose the language of the application
 - The switch should be styled with tailwindcss
 - The title should be a h1 tag
-- The two buttons should be "Portuguese" and "English "
+- The two buttons should be "Portuguese" and "English"
 - If portuguese is chosen, use portuguese from Brazil
 - The title should be "Simple Business Card Generator"
 - The label of the switch should be "Choose your language:"